Exact Renormalization Group and Sine Gordon Theory: Introduction

-Besides being interesting due to the connection with string theory, two dimensional models have some advantages as an arena where these ideas can be developed.
-They are simpler to work with and their holographic dual $AdS_3$ equations are often exactly solvable.
-This motivates us to explore two dimensional field theories using ERG.
-An interesting and very non trivial field theory is the Sine-Gordon theory.
-The Sine-Gordon $\beta$-functions in fact are closely related to equations of motion of the bosonic string tachyon \cite{DS}.
-This is a special case of the connection to string theory mentioned above.
 In the context of critical phenomena also this model has been related to a very interesting two dimensional model - the X-Y model.
 The X-Y model has an interesting phase transition first noticed by Kosterlitz and Thouless.
 It is possible to rewrite the X-Y model as a Sine-Gordon model.
-This theory has been studied in great detail in \cite{Amit} who obtained the phase diagram as well as the Kosterlitz-Thouless RG flow equations using continuum field theory techniques.
-They also showed that the model is renormalizable when physical quantities are written as a power series in terms of two coupling constants. \footnote{In the string theory context one of these couplings corresponds to the tachyon and the other to the dilaton.}
+This theory has been studied in great detail in \cite{Amit} who obtained the phase diagram as well as the Kosterlitz-Thouless flow equations using continuum field theory techniques.
+They also showed that the model is renormalizable when physical quantities are written as a power series in terms of two coupling constants\footnote{In the string theory context one of these couplings corresponds to the tachyon and the other to the dilaton.}.